cydhaselton/coredroid/README.md

 * Replace the copy of the .NET Core Runtime (coreclr) with the one you cross-built for Android
 * Replace the native libraries used by .NET Core with the ones you cross-built for Android
 * Remove any ngen'ed images
+* Copy the dependencies of .NET Core to the folder

 ```
 cd ~/git/coredroid
+rm -rf dist/helloworld
 mkdir -p dist/helloworld
 cd dist/helloworld
 cp ~/git/coredroid/apps/helloworld/bin/Debug/netcoreapp2.0/ubuntu.16.04-x64/publish/* .